muratk5n/thirdwave/en/README.md

 ---

 Al Jazeera has a reporter named Imran Khan.
 "Reporting from Kyiv" That guy needs a nickname..
-I was like, 'why the f wld Pakistani PM wld go to Kyiv'?
+I thought, 'why the f wld Pakistani PM wld go to Kyiv'?

 ---